Skip to content

 Deciding Between Red and White Wines

-Choosing between red and white wines can be influenced by a combination of personal preference, the nature of the occasion, and the type of food being served alongside it.
-It’s also important to understand the specific wine you choose to serve.
+Your choice between red and white wines can be influenced by a combination of personal preference, the nature of the occasion, and the type of food being served alongside it.
+It is also important to understand the specific wine you choose to serve.
 Not all reds are heavy, and not all whites are light.
 Learning more about wine can help to drive more informed wine decisions.

 One way to decide is by evaluating the nature of the occasion.
 In general, red wines tend to be associated with cooler weather and might be good choices for winter dinners.
-For formal events, it may be expected to follow traditional wine etiquette and pairing such as pairing red wine with red meat and white wine with white meat or fish, but for casual events, the wine choice can be more flexible.
+For formal events, traditional wine etiquette may be de rigueur.
+In that case, you can expect to pair red wine with red meat and white wine with white meat or fish, but for casual events, the wine choice can be more flexible.

 Perhaps the best way to learn your wine preferences is to taste different types of wines and see which flavors and varieties you tend to enjoy the most.
 Events like wine dinners can also be a good way to sample different types of wines and learn what makes them different.